agoldsher/Liri-Bot/README.md

 ![terminal input for spotify-this-song without song input](./screenshots/spotify-this-song.png)

-The returned log.txt file will have the same output style, just with a differnt song:
+The returned log.txt file will have the same output style, just with a different song:

 ![log output for spotify-this-song without song input](./screenshots/spotity-this-song_without_song_log.png)